How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 The True Cost of Selling It Yourself

-Most sellers dramatically underestimate how much work selling a large collection actually is — and overestimate how much more money they'll net by doing it themselves.
+Most sellers badly underestimate how much work selling a large collection really is, and overestimate how much more money they'll net by doing it themselves.

-Let's be concrete.
-Suppose you have 40 guitars with a collective market value of $80,000 if every one sold at full retail price on Reverb over a period of months.
-Now imagine that same math applied to a 200- or 700-piece collection — the numbers and the time commitment scale proportionally, but the stress and logistics scale far faster.
+Let's run the numbers.
+Say you have 40 guitars with a collective market value of $80,000, assuming every one sold at full retail on Reverb over a period of months.
+Now apply that same math to a 200- or 700-piece collection.
+The numbers and the time commitment scale proportionally, but the stress and logistics scale faster.

 And that doesn't price your time.
-At 115+ hours of work, and a conservative $40/hr value on your time, you're looking at another $4,600+ in personal time cost—plus months of your house being a shipping warehouse, months of managing messages, and the ongoing stress of an unfinished task sitting in your peripheral vision.
+At 115+ hours of work, with a conservative $40/hr value on your time, you're looking at another $4,600+ in personal time cost.
+Plus months of your house being a shipping warehouse, months of managing messages, and the ongoing stress of an unfinished task sitting in your peripheral vision every day.

-What Typically Gets Sellers Off the DIY Track
+What Usually Gets Sellers Off the DIY Track

-- The first packing session — when you realize how long proper guitar packing actually takes
+• The first packing session.
+The moment you realize how long proper guitar packing actually takes.

-- The slow-moving inventory — when 15 guitars have been listed for 6 weeks and are getting no offers
+• The slow-moving inventory.
+When 15 guitars have been listed for six weeks and are getting no offers.

-- The inherited collection reality check — when you realize that identifying, researching, and documenting 40, 100, or 700+ instruments you didn't collect yourself is a project that takes months before a single listing goes live
+• The inherited collection reality check.
+When you realize that identifying, researching, and documenting 40, 100, or 700+ instruments you didn't collect yourself is a project that runs months before a single listing goes live.

-- The estate timeline — probate, executor responsibilities, and family dynamics don't wait for your Reverb shop to find buyers.
-Many estates need collections liquidated on a schedule that DIY selling simply can't accommodate.
+• The estate timeline.
+Probate, executor responsibilities, and family dynamics don't wait for your Reverb shop to find buyers.
+A lot of estates need collections liquidated on a schedule that DIY selling simply can't accommodate.

-- The realization that "retail value" was aspirational — most guitars sell at 70–85% of the comp price you found, not at it
+• The realization that "retail value" was aspirational.
+Most guitars sell at 70 to 85 percent of the comp price you found, not at it.

 Joe's Vintage Guitars has been buying collections from serious collectors, estates, and families throughout Arizona and across the country for years.
-We've handled collections at every scale — from a dozen guitars to estates with over 700 instruments.
-The majority of the collections we purchase are inherited — families navigating an estate who need the instruments identified, valued, and handled professionally, without the burden of becoming guitar experts overnight.
+We've handled collections at every scale, from a dozen guitars to estates with over 700 instruments.
+The majority of the collections we buy are inherited.
+Families navigating an estate who need the instruments identified, valued, and handled professionally, without becoming guitar experts overnight.

 We built our process around that reality.
 You don't need to have anything organized, documented, or even identified before you call us.
 That's our job, not yours.

-Experience We have personally handled collections of 700+ instruments from a single estate.
-If your situation feels overwhelming because of the sheer volume involved, know that large-scale is exactly where we operate most comfortably.
-The bigger the collection, the more valuable a single coordinated evaluation becomes versus months of piecemeal DIY selling.
+Experience We've personally handled collections of 700+ instruments from a single estate.
+If your situation feels overwhelming because of sheer volume, large-scale is exactly where we operate most comfortably.
+The bigger the collection, the more valuable a single coordinated evaluation becomes, versus months of piecemeal DIY selling.

 Most dealers will only engage once you've done the homework: identified every instrument, pulled serial numbers, organized the collection, and presented it cleanly.
 We work differently.
 If you've inherited a room full of guitars and have no idea where to start, we can:

-- Come to you — for local collections in the Phoenix metro area, we'll come to the location, whether that's a home, a storage unit, or an estate property
+• Come to you.
+For local collections in the Phoenix metro area, we'll come to the location.
+A home, a storage unit, an estate property, whatever the situation is.

-- Identify every instrument — we'll tell you what you have, including make, model, approximate year, and any notable features or originality concerns
+• Identify every instrument.
+We'll tell you what you have.
+Make, model, approximate year, and any notable features or originality concerns.

 Here's What the Full Process Looks Like

-- You reach out — through our Sell My Collection page, by phone, or by email.
-Tell us what you know: approximate number of instruments, general categories if known, and your situation.
-You don't need to have answers — just a starting point.
+1. You reach out.
+Through our Sell My Collection page, by phone, or by email.
+Tell us what you know.
+Approximate number of instruments, general categories if you know them, and your situation.
+You don't need answers.
+Just a starting point.

-- We evaluate — at your location if needed — for local collections, we come to you.
+2. We evaluate, at your location if needed.
+For local collections, we come to you.
 We handle the identification and documentation ourselves.
-For out-of-area collections, photos and whatever records exist give us enough to have a meaningful conversation and determine next steps.
+For out-of-area collections, photos and whatever records exist give us enough to have a meaningful conversation and figure out next steps.

-- You get paid — same day for local transactions.
-No waiting for buyers, no platform fees deducted, no returns weeks later.
+4. You get paid.
+Same day for local transactions.
+No waiting on buyers, no platform fees deducted, no returns weeks later.

-- You're done — the instruments leave with us.
+5. You're done.
+The instruments leave with us.
 The room is cleared, the estate item is resolved, and you're not managing an ongoing selling project for the next six months.

 What We Actively Look For

-We won't pretend otherwise: buying collections to resell is a business, and the offers we make reflect that.
+We won't pretend otherwise.
+Buying collections to resell is a business, and the offers we make reflect that.
 You will not net the same dollar amount you'd theoretically achieve if every guitar sold at full retail, every buyer was reasonable, and the process took no time.
 What you will get is a fair wholesale price, paid immediately, with the identification and documentation handled for you, and zero ongoing effort on your part.
-For most families and collectors evaluating the real math of DIY selling versus a direct sale, that gap narrows considerably—and for inherited collections where the alternative is months of unfamiliar work during an already difficult time, the value of a clean resolution is real.
+For most families and collectors who run the real math on DIY selling versus a direct sale, that gap narrows considerably.
+And for inherited collections, where the alternative is months of unfamiliar work during an already difficult time, the value of a clean resolution is real.

-We're located in Mesa, Arizona, and we travel for the right collection.
+We're based in Mesa, Arizona, and we travel for the right collection.
 If you're in the Phoenix metro area, we can typically schedule an evaluation within a week.
 Out of state?
-Start the conversation here — we'll tell you quickly whether it makes sense to proceed and what the process looks like.
+Start the conversation here.
+We'll tell you quickly whether it makes sense to proceed and what the process looks like.

 See Real Collections We've Purchased